douthwja01/OpenMAS/readme.txt

 in the current simulation.
 Providing the following arguements either individually or as a cell array of labels to 'simulation_initialise' will result in the following:

 - 'ALL' 			+ Outputs all available figures.
-- 'EVENTOVERVIEW + A summary of the simulation events that occured over the simulation time.
+- 'EVENTS' 			+ A summary of the simulation events that occured over the simulation time.
 - 'COLLISIONS'   	+ Snapshots of the the collision instances between agents.
 - 'TRAJECTORIES' 	+ Produces a timeseries plot of each agents global state trajectories.
-- 'SEPERATIONS'  + The inter-agent seperations from the perspective of each agent.
+- 'SEPARATIONS'  	+ The inter-agent seperations from the perspective of each agent.
+- 'CLOSEST'		 	+ A comparison of the two closest agents over time.
 - 'INPUTS'			+ The control input trajectories, if stored to the agent.DATA property.
+- 'PLAN'			+ A simple top-down trajectory figure for all agents.
-- 'ISOMETRIC'		 + An isometric summation of the global agent trajectories.
+- 'FIG'		 		+ An isometric summation of the global agent trajectories.
-- '4VIEW'				 + A four perspective view of the scenario, annomated over time.
 - 'GIF'				+ An animation of the isometric view.
+- 'AVI'				+ An vidoe of the time series from the global prospective as a .avi.
 - 'TIMES'			+ Plots of the computation times, if stored to the agent.DATA property.
+- 'NONE'			+ Supress figures intentionally.
 example of passing figure requests to simulation_initialise:

-[DATA,META] = simulation_initialise('objects',agentArray,'figures','ALL');
+[DATA,META] = simulation_initialise('objects',agentArray,'figures',{'FIG','GIF'});

 %%% MAIN FUNCTIONS %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-The main function the user will interact with is the simulation wrapper function named 'simulation_initialise.m' and your desired object class.
+The main function the user will interact with is the simulation wrapper function named 'OMAS_initialise.m' and your desired object class.
 The rest of the simulation is very much self-contained.
 Notes on some of the key functions are given
 below: